CenturyLinkCloud/PublicKB/Release Notes/2017/2017-11-17-cloud-platform-release-notes.md

 * __GB1 Datacenter Announcement__

-  As part of normal service operation, CenturyLink evaluates the CenturyLink Cloud platform resources for capacity, performance and connectivity constraints.
-Over the past 12 months, CenturyLink has identified that our GB1 node, in Reading, was running on first generation hardware and would benefit from a hardware refresh.
+  As part of normal service operation, Lumen evaluates the Lumen Cloud platform resources for capacity, performance and connectivity constraints.
+Over the past 12 months, Lumen has identified that our GB1 node, in Reading, was running on first generation hardware and would benefit from a hardware refresh.
 However, our physical facility did not have the physical space necessary to facilitate an in-place expansion.
-CenturyLink solved this problem by expanding the GB1 architecture across our high-capacity network to one of our other on-net datacenter facilities.
+Lumen solved this problem by expanding the GB1 architecture across our high-capacity network to one of our other on-net datacenter facilities.

-  CenturyLink is happy to have successfully completed this significant upgrade to the GB1 node.
+  Lumen is happy to have successfully completed this significant upgrade to the GB1 node.
 Customer instances in GB1 are now running in Reading on our latest-generation hyper-converged, hardware platform.
 Our approach to capacity expansions is to make them completely in the background, as is expected of a cloud service.
 Extensive network engineering focus and planning went into ensuring all resources were auto-balanced into the upgraded infrastructure seamlessly, without downtime or impact to customer instances.
 Since the upgrade was completed, we have seen significant performance improvements and have confirmed this with benchmarking by Cloud Spectator, who showed a significant performance of our GB1 node compared to the prior assessment conducted in May 2017 on the older node architecture.

   We recognize that this capacity expansion, while beneficial to customer application performance, has changed the physical location of GB1-hosted workloads.
-If this alteration to the geography of the CenturyLink Cloud platform introduces any issues around node deployment patterns, we would be happy to work with customers on alternatives which leverage other parts of our global footprint.
+If this alteration to the geography of the Lumen Cloud platform introduces any issues around node deployment patterns, we would be happy to work with customers on alternatives which leverage other parts of our global footprint.

 * __Removed 3PAR QOS 4 for Utility Storage__